buildbot/buildbot/master/docs/manual/secretsmanagement.rst

 Vault secures, stores, and tightly controls access to secrets.
 Vault presents a unified API to access multiple backends.
-At the moment buildbot supports KV v1 and v2 backends via the apiVersion argument.
+At the moment Buildbot supports KV v1 and v2 backends via the apiVersion argument.

 Buildbot's Vault authentication/authorisation is via a token.
 The "Initial Root Token", generated on Vault initialization, can be used but has ‘root’ authorization.